sbowyer04/GG3209_Final/README.md

-# GG3209_Final
+# MCE of windfarm suitability in northern coastal Norfolk
-Raw data, processed data and final code for the final GG3209 assessment
+Raw data, processed data and final code for the MCE